ephraimduncan/react-bolt-tailwind/README.md

 - `npm run build` - create a production ready build in `dist` folder
 - `npm run lint` - execute an eslint check
 - `npm run lint:fix` - execute an eslint and fix the errors
+- `npm run build:css` - build the tailwind css for production
+- `npm run watch:css` - watch for the compiling tailwind css with autoprefixes

 ## Next features: